VictorTaelin/LJSON/README.md

 ## Primitives

-LJSON adds pure functions to JSON and nothing else - no primitive is available.
+LJSON adds pure functions to JSON and nothing else - no specific primitive is available.
 That means you can't use mathematical operators, for-loops, conditionals etc. at all on the functions, because those are not part of the spec.
 You can still use those when they can be removed before stringification:

 ```JavaScript
 function repeat10Times(value){